-Above-ground drainage of rainwater keeps that water visible in the city and is in many cases less costly than installing a separate improved system.
+Above-ground drainage of rainwater keeps that water visible in the city and is in many cases less costly than installing a separate sewage system.
 These days above-ground drainage is often preferred for stormwater runoff because the water system is then visible and poor connections can be prevented.
-When a separate system is laid, the sewage water drainage system is often connected to the rainwater runoff system.
+When a separate system is laid, the sewage water drainage system is often erroneously connected to the rainwater runoff system.
 Untreated sewage water then mixes with the surface water.
 Above-ground stormwater runoff can increase citizen interest in urban water management and, when laid well, can actually improve the look of streets.

 Another advantage of above-ground drainage is that residents are less likely to cause pollution through activities such as washing the car in the street.
 Obviously above-ground drainage should not lead to problems such as puddles.
 Rainwater from surfaces heavily used by motorised vehicles must be drained by the sewage system or treated.
 In this case an estimate must be made or possibly supplemented with testing.
 Rainwater from such surfaces usually contains too many pollutants.